-- portable a boolean flag to allow the allocated device memory to be usable in multiple devices - wc a boolean flag to enable writecombined allocation which is faster to write by the host and to read by the device, but slower to write by the host and slower to write by the device.
+- portable a boolean flag to allow the allocated device memory to be usable in multiple devices. - wc a boolean flag to enable writecombined allocation which is faster to write by the host and to read by the device, but slower to write by the host and slower to write by the device.

-'''

-numba.cuda.mapped_array_like(ary, stream=0, portable=False, wc=False)

-'''

-Call mapped_array() with the information from the array.
+''' numba.cuda.mapped_array_like(ary, stream=0, portable=False, wc=False) Call mapped_array() with the information from the array. '''

-'''

-numba.cuda.managed_array(shape, dtype=np.float, strides=None, order='C', stream=0, at-tach_global=True)

-'''

-Allocate a np.ndarray with a buffer that is managed.
+numba.cuda.managed_array(shape, dtype=np.float, strides=None, order='C', stream=0, attach_global=True) Allocate a np.ndarray with a buffer that is managed.
 Similar to np.empty().

-Managed memory is supported on Linux, and is considered experimental on Windows.
+Managed memory is supported on Linux / x86 and PowerPC, and is considered experimental on Windows and Linux / AArch64.